xpzzz/GoBo-The-advanced-chatbot-for-UNI-courses/README.md

 ```
 2. Deploy
 First login to CloudFoundry.
-Note the login credentials are configured as environment variables on CircleCI, you can find them through this link: https://circleci.com/gh/comp3300-comp9900-term-1-2019/capstone-project-czhx/edit#env-vars.
+Note the login credentials are configured as environment variables on CircleCI, you can find them through this link: https://circleci.com/gh/comp3300-comp9900-term-1-2019/capstone-project-czhx/edit#env-vars (you may need to login with your github to get access to this project).
 ```
 $ cf login cf login --skip-ssl-validation -a api.run.pivotal.io -u $CF_USER -p $CF_PASSWORD -o unsw-comp9900-19t1-czhx -s development
 ```